fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6b.md

 }
 ```

 Let's also create a new _action creator_ function.
-We will write the code for the action creator in a new <i>src/reducers/filterReducer.js</i> module:
+We will write its code in a new <i>src/reducers/filterReducer.js</i> module:

 ```js
 const filterReducer = (state = 'ALL', action) => {